 On September 29, 2017, DHC entered into a Stock Purchase Agreement to sell Stonetrust for \$70.4 million.
 The sale closed on January 1, 2018.
 Under the terms of the Stock Purchase Agreement, DHC received a payment of \$40 million at the closing of the transaction and an additional \$15 million came due 135 days after the closing date.
 The final \$15.4 million (the "Holdback Payments") is paid out in payments over the course of four years as a warranty for future adverse development that may take place in the reserves at Stonetrust allocated to claims existing prior to closing.
 Interest will accrue on any payments not made when due.
 Assuming no adverse development, the Holdback Payments over the four years are paid \$2 million per year on the first three anniversary dates of closing, and then \$2 million plus the additional amount due to DHC on the fourth anniversary date.

 On December 19, 2018, DHC distributed the balance of the receivables from the sale of Stonetrust up to the Partnership and DHQPLP in proportion to each entity's ownership of DHC, with the Partnership receiving \$5,107,584 and DHQPLP receiving \$1,866,179.
 The gross value of the receivables at DHC at the time of the distribution was \$16.8 million, consisting of \$1.4 million due from the \$15 million tranche due in May 2018, and \$15.4 million in Holdback Payments.
 The distribution was done at the receivables' fair value, which was determined to be \$7.0 million after considering impairments to account for risks.
-During 2019, \$5.4 million in payments was received by the Partnership and DHQPLP consisting of the remaining \$1.4 million due from the \$15 million tranche due in May 2018, the \$2 million Holdback Payment due on December 31, 2019 and the \$2 million Holdback Payment of \$4.9 million of the \$15 million tranche due in May 2018, and the \$2 million Holdback Payment due on December 31, 2018, which was received in 2019, and the \$2 million Holdback Payment due on December 31, 2018, million in accrued interest was received related to the late payment of \$4.9 million of the \$15 million tranche due in May 2018, of which \$3.5 million was received in 2018 and \$1.4 million was received in 2019, and the \$2 million Holdback Payment due on December 31, 2018, which was received in 2019.
+During 2019, \$5.4 million in payments was received by the Partnership and DHQPLP consisting of the remaining \$1.4 million due from the \$15 million tranche due in May 2018, the \$2 million Holdback Payment due on December 31, 2018 and the \$2 million Holdback Payment due on December 31, 2019.
+During 2019, \$0.3 million in accrued interest was received related to the late payment of \$4.9 million of the \$15 million tranche due in May 2018, of which \$3.5 million was received in 2018 and \$1.4 million was received in 2019, and the \$2 million Holdback Payment due on December 31, 2018, which was received in 2019.
+This receivable was settled during the year ended December 31, 2020 and the partnership received approximately \$7,000,000 from Stonetrust.